BoomStarcuc/Cell-Segmentation-Benchmark/Centermask2/README.md

 4. Install Detectron2 using a local clone, use:

-  Before installing Detectron2, ensure that your machine has CUDA_HOME set up, as its absence can lead to a lack of GPU support when running programs; this can be verified by running the command ```python -c 'import torch; from torch.utils.cpp_extension import CUDA_HOME; print(torch.cuda.is_available(), CUDA_HOME)```.
+  Before installing Detectron2, ensure that your machine has CUDA_HOME set up, as its absence can lead to a lack of GPU support when running programs; this can be verified by running the command ```python -c 'import torch; from torch.utils.cpp_extension import CUDA_HOME; print(torch.cuda.is_available(), CUDA_HOME)'```.
 You might need to load CUDA 11.0.2 with GCC 9.3.0 using ```spack load cuda@11.0.2%gcc@9.3.0/lrd2rcw```, but this step depends on your server's setup and might be unnecessary if CUDA_HOME and GCC are already available.

   ```
   cd Centermask2